 A HAZMAT certified driver can transport hazardous materials, which are substances capable of posing a risk to health, safety, property, or the environment.
 As defined by the U.S. Department of Transportation (DOT).
-Some of these substances include things like explosives and flammable liquids, corrosives, and some consumer goods like aerosols and lighters.
+Some of these substances include materials like explosives and flammable liquids, corrosives, and some consumer goods like aerosols and lighters.

 Use the search application to connect with a CDL training school near you.